Mohammad Beheshti: Career

 Following the Islamic revolution, Beheshti became one of the original members of the Council of Revolution of Iran and soon its chairman.
 As vice-president, he played a particularly important role in promoting the principle of velayat-e faqih as the basis for the new constitution.
 In the first post-revolutionary Iranian parliament, he led the Islamic Republic party together with Ali Akbar Hashemi Rafsanjani.
 (However, he never campaigned for the parliament, for he was already the head of Iran's Supreme Judicial System).
-Behesti was the founding member, first general secretary and a central committee member of the party.
+Beheshti was the founding member, first general secretary and a central committee member of the party.
 He was also planning to run for the presidency in the first presidential elections, but withdrew after Ayatollah Khomeini told a delegation of Rafsanjani and Khamenei that he preferred non-clerics as presidents, which led to the Islamic Republic party's endorsement of (firstly) Jalaleddin Farsi and (subsequently) Hasan Habibi as candidate.